 Rates

-If you’re a residential or small business customer, you can choose to be charged Time-of-Use rates or Tiered rates.
-The Ontario Energy Board sets both once a year on November 1 under the Regulated Price Plan (RPP).
+If you’re a residential or small business customer, you can choose to be charged Time-of-Use rates, Tiered rates or Ultra-Low Overnight rates.
+The Ontario Energy Board sets rates once a year on November 1 under the Regulated Price Plan (RPP).
 Not sure which option to choose?
 This Ontario Energy Board video can help you understand the differences.

 Learn about electricity rates